Finder makes money from featured partners, but editorial opinions are our own.

 Average personal loan rates in Canada

-There was a notable increase in the average personal loan interest rate in 2022 compared to previous years.
-The Bank of Canada increased its benchmark rate seven times in 2022 and three times so far in 2023, which resulted in lenders also increasing the personal loan rates they charge their borrowers.
+There was a steep increase in the average personal loan interest rate in the years immediately following the pandemic.
+The Bank of Canada increased its benchmark rate seven times in 2022 and three times in 2023, which resulted in lenders also increasing the personal loan rates they charge their borrowers.

 What are the current personal loan rates in Canada?